idibidiart/the-great-api-masher/README.md

 ...

-__The other great benefit of using the declarative power of GraphQL, besides eliminating the data-flow from the UI, is to eliminate the blocking dependency the frontend team often has on the backend team (those endless requests to tweak existing APIs to work better for a particular client, e.g. mobile, or build new APIs on top of existing ones simply go away with GraphQL and this declarative approach to _remixing_ REST APIs)__
+__The other great benefit of using the declarative, "Typed I/O" paradigm of GraphQL, besides eliminating the data-flow and business logic from the UI, is to eliminate the blocking dependency the frontend team often has on the backend team (the endless requests to tweak existing APIs to work better for a particular client, e.g. mobile, or build new APIs on top of existing ones only to aggregate data, simply go away with GraphQL)__

 ## Accomplished Goals (so far)